zeworks/ven/README.md

 # VEN

+This project is inspired on GraphCMS.
+The idea is to bring the flexibility to manage the content of the user's website

 This repository is a monorepo project that includes two main directories: `api` and `web`.

 - **API**: The `api` directory is built using Fastify and GraphQL.
 It provides the backend functionality for the project.